-After her arrival at Lukyanivska prison, she suffered back problems leading Ukraine's human rights envoy to describe her condition as "extremely serious".
+After her arrival at Lukyanivska prison, she suffered back problems.
 Tymoshenko's daughter Eugenia said she feared for her mother's life.

 In 2012 she complained that she had been punched by prison guards as she resisted attempts to move her to a local hospital for treatment.
 She staged a temporary hunger strike over her prison treatment.
 The Ukrainian authorities dispute her version of events.

 It is a bitter reversal for Tymoshenko since the Orange Revolution days, when she and her ally Viktor Yushchenko packed the streets of Ukraine in protest at a rigged election that went in favour of the pro-Russian Mr Yanukovych.

 The Supreme Court ruled in their favour, and the Orange alliance took power on a firmly pro-Western, anti-Russian platform.

-But no sooner had they taken power in 2005, with Yulia Tymoshenko as prime minister and Mr Yushchenko as president, than their relationship turned bitter.
+But no sooner had they taken over, with Tymoshenko as prime minister and Mr Yushchenko as president, than their relationship turned bitter.